Discrimination of anisotropy in dark matter velocity distribution with directional detectors: Acknowledgments

-\acknowledgments This work was supported in part by JSPS Grant-in-Aid for Scientific Research (A) 16H02189, for Scientific Research on Innovative Areas 26104005 and for Young Scientists (B) 26800151.
-KN is grateful to M.M.Nojiri for fruitful discussion in the early stage of the study and S.Matsumoto for his keen suggestions.
+This work was supported in part by JSPS Grant-in-Aid for Scientific Research (A) 16H02189, for Scientific Research on Innovative Areas 26104005 and for Young Scientists (B) 26800151.
+KIN was also supported by Wesco research grant.
+KIN is grateful to M.~M.~Nojiri for fruitful discussion in the early stage of the study and S.~Matsumoto for his keen suggestions.